It was a “historic” first in Manitoba when the guilty verdict came down not far where Crystal Andrews was beaten to death.

-Martin was presiding over the second-degree murder case against Michael Okemow, also of Gods Lake Narrows, in the nearby city of Thompson, Man., but wanted to reveal his decision in front of Andrews’ family and friends.
+Martin was presiding over the second-degree murder case against Michael Okemow, also of Gods Lake Narrows, in a courtroom in the nearby city of Thompson, Man., but wanted to reveal his decision directly in front of Andrews’ family and friends.

 “This is a very important thing that has happened.
-It’s historic,” Garrison Settee, grand chief of Manitoba Keewatinowi Okimakanak (MKO), told reporters at a news conference in Winnipeg Friday morning.
+It’s historic,” Garrison Settee, grand chief of Manitoba Keewatinowi Okimakanak (MKO), told reporters at a news conference in Winnipeg.

 Settee sat next to Crystal’s mother Beverly Andrews, who clutched an eagle feather, as he detailed the emotional and financial impact associated with holding trials in bigger cities.

 He said the expense and travel involved effectively “disconnected” First Nation communities from this part of the justice system.
 MKO is a political advocacy group that represents more than 20 northern Manitoba First Nations with offices in Thompson and Winnipeg.